dotphiles/dotphiles/README.md

      `deploy/osx` is based on .osx but will also install ports/brews as below

-      - `macports` Add ports to `deploy/macports` to be installed by osx
+      - `macports` add ports to `deploy/macports` to be installed by osx

-      - `homebrew` Add brews to `deploy/homebrew` to be installed by osx
+      - `homebrew` add brews to `deploy/homebrew` to be installed by osx

 ### [dotsync](https://github.com/dotphiles/dotsync)

-Add the dotfiles and machines to sync into *dotsyncrc*
+Add the dotfiles and machines to sync into `dotsyncrc`

 ### [dotzsh](https://github.com/dotphiles/dotzsh)

-Add your own settings to *zsh/zshrc*, *zsh/zshenv*, *zsh/zlogin*, *zsh/zlogout* and *zsh/zprofile*
+Add your own settings to `zsh/zshrc`, `zsh/zshenv`, `zsh/zlogin`, `zsh/zlogout` and `zsh/zprofile`

 ### [dotvim](https://github.com/dotphiles/dotvim)

-Add your own settings to *vim/vimrc* and start vim to auto install plugins
+Add your own settings to `vim/vimrc` and start vim to auto install plugins

 ### git

-Add your name, email and gpg keyid to *git/gitconfig*
+Add your name, email and gpg keyid to `git/gitconfig`

 ### mercurial

-Add your name and email to *mercurial/hgrc*
+Add your name and email to `mercurial/hgrc`

 ### ssh

-Add your known hosts to *ssh/config* and your public key to *ssh/authorized_keys*
+Add your known hosts to `ssh/config` and your public key to `ssh/authorized_keys`

 Updating
 --------